-- Current distribution yield; - Premium or discount to net asset value; - · Undistributed net investment income balances; and - 1 year, 3 year and 5 year total return performance history.
+- Current distribution yield; - Premium or discount to net asset value; - Undistributed net investment income balances: and - 1 year, 3 year and 5 year total return performance history.

 DESCRIPTION OF PORTFOLIO.
-The portfolio of the Trust contains 39 issues of common stock of companies including, among other issuers, publicly traded partnerships, and 5 issues of common stock of closed-end investment companies.
+The portfolio of the Trust contains 27 issues of common stock of companies including, among other issuers, publicly traded partnerships, and 6 issues of common stock of closed-end investment companies.
 100% of the issues are represented by the Sponsor's contracts to purchase.
-Based upon the principal business of each issuer and current market values, the following industries are represented by the common stocks of the companies in the portfolio (and does not include the Funds whose portfolios are not fixed): consumer products and services and financials sectors.
+Based upon the principal business of each issuer and current market values, the following industries are represented by the common stocks of the companies in the portfolio (and does not include the Funds whose portfolios are not fixed): consumer discretionary; energy; industrials; information technology; and materials.